Martica199005/banrep_col_Uipath/README.md

 -Remove the three SetTransactionStatus activities from the SetTransactionStatus workflow as we are not using the transaction functionality provided by Orchestrator.

+-Change log location:
+It is possible to change the default location of UiPath Studio log files.
+To do this, open the file UiPath.Studio.exe.config.
+This file is located inside the installation folder of UiPath.

+For example, C:\Users\<username>\AppData\Local\UiPath\app-19.2.0\UiPath.Studio.exe.config

+Open this config file using any text editor such as a Notepad.

+Simply change the value of the logDirectory parameter.
+This can be found under the nlog tag.
+The value of the logDirectory parameter is set to %LocalApplicationData%\UiPath\Logs.
+Update this location to reflect the desired location to save the logs.